Nancowry tehsil

 Nancowry Taluk (or Tehsil) is one of 7 local administrative divisions of the Indian district of Nicobar, part of the Indian union territory of Andaman and Nicobar Islands.

+Administration

-It is a division known locally as a tehsil, roughly equivalent to a county in its range of administrative powers.
-It is located in the Nicobar Islands, and incorporates the entire island of Nancowry.
-It is overseen by Assistant Commissioners stationed at Malacca.
+A tehsil is an administrative division in India, roughly equivalent to a county in western nations in its range of administrative powers.
+Nancowry Taluk, headquartered at Malacca village on Nancowry Island, is located in the Nicobar Islands group.
+It is overseen by Assistant Commissioners stationed at Malacca village.
+It is one of several tehsils in Nicobar district.

+Geography

+This tehsil incorporates entire Nancowry Island.
+Other nearby Islands, which are outside this tehsil, are Chowra Island, Teressa Island, Kamorta Island, Bompuka Island & other smaller islets.

+Demography

 Nancowry tehsil's population according to 2011 Census of India figures was 1019, all on Nancowry Island.